 - Weight: 5–8 pounds

-As the name suggests, this breed looks like a kitty with a perm — remember those?
+As the name suggests, this breed looks like a cat with a perm — remember those?

-LaPerm cats are medium-sized, muscular cats known for their curly hair.
-The hair can be short, medium or long; the condition of it varies from tight curls and corkscrews to straight strands in some cats.
+LaPerms are medium-sized, muscular cats known for their curly hair.
+The hair can be short, medium or long.
+The condition of the hair varies from tight curls and corkscrews to straight strands in some cats.

 The LaPerm Society of America was formed in 1997, and the breed received championship status with the Cat Fanciers’ Association in 2008.

 Many LaPerm lovers describe the temperament of this breed to be similar to a dog.

 They stick close to their humans and even get excited knowing someone is at the door.

 They are also intelligent, clever, inquisitive and outgoing cats.
 These active cats love playing with toys, but they are just as happy to hop into your lap at a moment’s notice.

 Most LaPerms are great with children and even dogs, and some people think they’re hypoallergenic.